 The Endon Suri Table Lamp in Hammered Brass.

 50 Cm High x 20 Cm Diameter

 The Pagazzi Portici Table Lamp – Pewter finished metal with Gold detailing.

 The Pagazzi Arthur Table Lamp – Textured hammered Aluminium base.

-The Graham & Green tall Benedict Table Lamp – Metal with an aged Bronze Finish
+The Graham & Green Metal Lamp with an aged Bronze Finish

 Some of these modern lamps are offered with complimentary items that can add a finishing touch to you your new lamps location so if you view any of these lights be sure to have a look around as there are some lovely items available.